jcfitzpatrick12/spectre/README.md

 ### **Starting the spectre-server**
-The `spectre-server` container must be running to respond to spectre-cli requests.
-The following commands assume your present working directory is the root for this repository (wherever you cloned it on your system).
+The `spectre-server` container must be running to respond to `spectre-cli` requests.
+The following commands assume your present working directory is the root of this repository (wherever you cloned it on your system).

 1. Build the image (this can take a bit of time):
    ```bash